bbbi/githubusernames/README.md

 # github username check
-this script makes 1000 random combinations of 4 letters, with one of the letteres repeated 3 times
+this script makes 1000 random combinations of 4 letters, with one of the letters repeated 3 times